Council of governors

 Overview

 As an NHS foundation trust, QVH has a Board of Directors and a Council of Governors.
-The Board of Directors is responsible for the strategy and performance of the Trust and the Council of Governors holds the Board of Directors to account for the trust’s performance.
-The Trust chair leads both the board of directors and the council of governors.
+The Board of Directors is responsible for the strategy and performance of the Trust and the Council of Governors holds the non-executive directors to account for the performance of the Board.
+The Trust Chair leads both the Board of Directors and the Council of Governors.

 Statutory duties